otyeung/linkedin-sample-lead-sync-apps/README.md

 Consider create a free webhook from this site for testing : https://webhook.site/

-8. Provision redirect_url (http://127.0.0.1:5000/login/authorized) in the apps under LinkedIn developer portal.
+8. Provision redirect_url (http://127.0.0.1:5000/login/authorized) and (https://<production_url>/login/authorized) in the apps under LinkedIn developer portal.
 This is NECESSARY to complete the OAuth 3-legged redirect flow.
+Add either "http://127.0.0.1:5000/login/authorized" or "https://<production_url>/login/authorized" in .env file, depending on your environment.
    ![redirect_url](screenshots/redirect_url.png)

 9. Run flask app by